 (See also Overview of Hemolytic Anemia.)

 Acquired stomatocytosis with hemolytic anemia occurs primarily with recent excessive alcohol ingestion.
-Stomatocytes in the peripheral blood and hemolysis disappear within 2 wk of alcohol withdrawal.
+Stomatocytes in the peripheral blood and hemolysis disappear within 2 weeks of alcohol withdrawal.

-RBC pliability varies according to intracellular ATP levels.
+Red blood cell pliability varies according to intracellular adenosine triphosphate (ATP) levels.
 Because the serum phosphate concentration affects RBC ATP levels, low serum phosphate level (< 0.5 mg/dL [< 0.16 mmol/L]) depletes ATP levels in RBCs.
 The complex metabolic sequelae of hypophosphatemia also include 2,3-diphosphoglyceric acid depletion, a shift to the left in the oxygen dissociation curve, decreased glucose utilization, and increased lactate production.
 The resultant rigid, nonyielding RBCs are susceptible to injury in the capillary circulatory bed, leading to hemolysis and small, sphere-shaped RBCs (microspherocytosis).

 Severe hypophosphatemia may occur in

 Phosphate supplements prevent or reverse the anemia and are considered for patients at risk of or who have hypophosphatemia.